30 April 2025

 While Erying, the company behind my purchase, do supply boards with current Intel CPU offerings, these will almost double the final price of the motherboard being bought.
 The much cheaper solution, and the route I chose, is to opt for their 'Engineering-sample' (ES) CPU's.
 As the name implies, Intel & AMD, and probably any CPU manufacturer, provide sample chips to board makers etc. on the run-up to the final design being settled upon.
 And from what I can see, there are a lot of these cheap ES chips about.

-Oddly enough, despite being classed as a 'work-in-progress', there seemed to be practically no one having issues with them in operation.
+Oddly enough, though possibly seen as, 'incomplete', there seems to be no one having issues with them in operation.
 And thus far, that has been my experience as well!
 But there is more than ES chips to contend with, at least with the board that I bought, so yeah, another caveat.

 Erying have a selection of boards where they have removed the main PCIe connector entirely, apparently because there were major issues (read, complaints) when a graphics card was fitted.
 My purchase falls into this category.
 Thankfully, all of Intel's laptop CPUs have integrated graphics, which is also not too shabby, but still not up to playing top-rated games.
 Luckily, a game-player I'm not, so that's a moot point, but it would still have been nice to have had the option of a graphics card, for the likes of accelerated hardware-encoding of movies etc. Alas, that will remain a pipe dream.
 One plus, discovered recently, is that my ES CPU's integrated graphics, which was listed as having just 80EUs (Execution units), has in fact 96EUs, so there's that.
 The actual CPU, though an ES, is based on the 13th Generation, i7-1360P laptop CPU, featuring 12 cores - 4 Primary, 8 Efficiency cores, 16 threads in total.